-With social media accessible at the tap of a button, it’s easy to begin comparing our mundane lives with others’ awesome experiences, particularly when we feel vulnerable.
+With social media accessible at the tap of a button, it’s easy to begin comparing ourselves to others.
+And if you say you don’t, you’re a liar.

-How does she balance motherhood and a full time job and look like that when I’m barely managing life?
+How does she balance motherhood, a full time job and look like that when I’m barely managing life?

 Why can’t I look that good in a bikini on a fabulous overseas vacation?

 How can I get a glamorous job like that?